choudhary13/The_Sorcerers/README.md

 - CSS - Adding style to the web pages.
 - JavaScript - Adding functionality to the web pages.
   \*Three.js - Used in - 1.
 Landing page animation, 2.
 Minimalist Block game animation with BGM.(can be
   accessed by clicking on the ‘play’ button on the landing page, 3.
-Background music effects on homepage and game page - can be controlled by buttons "play sound" and "pause sound". on bottom left ocrner or top left corner.
+Background music effects on homepage and game page - can be controlled by buttons "play sound" and "pause sound". on bottom left corner or top left corner.

 ## Installation